LARailsLearners/sakoh_app/README.md

 README
 ======

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-+ Ruby version

-+ System dependencies

-+ Configuration

-+ Database creation

-+ Database initialization

-+ How to run the test suite

-+ Services (job queues, cache servers, search engines, etc.)

-+ Deployment instructions

-…

 Products added with bootstrap styling.

-To see the latest version of the app, click [here](http://parrellelsapp.herokuapp.com/)
+To see a demo of the app, click [here](http://sellspace.herokuapp.com/)